JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 @.
 The Objectors note that there is nothing in the DPA compelling NHHT to complete any of the development phases should they be declared unviable.

 ## NHHT breaches terms of DPA & refuses to continue funding Scheme
 @.
 NHHT has breached various provisions in the DPA including its obligation to purchase 5 P&R (Purchase & Repair) street properties on the open market, that it was repair and subsequently offer on shared equity terms to leaseholders on the FDS, in order to provide a wider rehousing choice (see para 4.2.2.13 of the DPA Business Plan Section 4).

-The Council claimed in its response to a Cabinet question from leaseholders, that NHHT has indeed provided 2 such properties to leaseholders on the FDS, but the Objectors were not aware of such offers.
+@.
+The Acquiring Authority claimed in its response to a Cabinet question from leaseholders, that NHHT has indeed provided 2 such properties to leaseholders on the FDS, but the Objectors were not aware of such offers.
 The Objectors request that the Acquiring Authority provide details of these two properties and explain why only 2 of the 5 street properties have been purchased by NHHT under its obligations to the DPA and why none of the Objectors have not been offered a P&R street property.

 @.
 This is of particular importance given that in November 2015, one of the Objectors (whose mother is wheelchair bound) [wrote](http://35percent.org/img/AgnesKabutoNHHTemails.pdf) to NHHT asking why it was unable to offer any properties with wheelchair access.
 NHHT responding by claiming that it didn't have any wheelchair-accessible properties available via the shared equity scheme and advised her to apply to the Council for rehousing assistance instead. (correspondence is [here](http://35percent.org/img/AgnesKabutoNHHTemails.pdf).